 Creamy Butter Beans

 These creamy butter beans are the perfect one-pot, easy recipe for when you want something quick, healthy, and delicious on the table after a long day.
-They’re ready in less than 20 minutes and contain just six ingredients.
+They're packed with protein and fiber, are ready in less than 20 minutes, and contain just six ingredients.

 overhead shot of a pan of creamy butter beams topped with basil and a slice of crusty bread on the side